We are family!

 Song lyrics that are so true and have got me thinking………….

-So recently I have had this blog post weighing on my mind, I am probably going to waffle on a bit as I have seen a few posts on the photography groups Kerri & I are members of and have had a few reminders with in my personal life that have got me thinking and more importantly doing.
-Our families are close to our hearts, yet quality picture of us all looking our best together are few and far between.
+So recently I have had this blog post weighing on my mind, I am probably going to waffle on a bit as I have seen a few posts on the photography groups Kerri & I are members of and have had a few reminders within my personal life that have got me thinking and more importantly doing.
+Our families are close to our hearts, yet a quality picture of us all looking our best together are few and far between.
 Having them and more importantly printing them for our children to see has now become my personal project.
 No longer will I keep our family memories on a USB or hard drive, as they all have an ability to break and corrupt, then we can lose all of the documentation of our lives for our future generations.

 Mother and Son images by Nalla PhotographyMagical family moments that last a lifetime.